 HEC-HMS is the Corps' next generation computer program for watershed modeling.
 It is a product of the Corps' Civil Works hydrologic engineering research and development program.
-The program was developed by the staff of the Hydrologic Engineering Center (HEC), Davis, CA, and by consultants to HEC.
-Arlen Feldman managed HEC-HMS development, and Darryl Davis was Director of HEC during program development.
+The program is under development by the staff of the Hydrologic Engineering Center (HEC), Davis, CA, and by consultants to HEC.
+The completion of HEC-HMS version 3.2 was overseen by David J. Harris while Christopher N. Dunn was director of the Hydrologic Engineering Center.